Stack interchange: Europe

+Asia

+In Qatar’s capital and largest city, Doha, The Umm Beshr Interchange is a traditional 4-level stack interchange between the Qatar Express Highway, heading north in the direction of Downtown Doha and G Ring Road, which provides access to Doha and Hamad International Airport.
+It is currently the tallest interchange in Qatar.

 Southern Hemisphere

 The Light Horse Interchange at the junction of the M4 and M7 is a four-level stack interchange in Sydney, New South Wales, Australia.
 Opened in late 2005, it is the largest in the Southern Hemisphere.

 The EB Cloete Interchange just outside Durban, South Africa, is another four-level stack interchange.
 The N3 is the busiest highway in South Africa and a very busy truck route.
 Because Johannesburg is not located near a body of water, most of the city's exports travel through the Port of Durban.
 The N2 connects Cape Town with Durban and serves the South African cities of Port Elizabeth, East London and George and the towns of Grahamstown, Port Shepstone, Richards Bay and the iSimangaliso Wetland Park.
 Two busy roads intersect at the junction.
 A four-level stack interchange was chosen to serve the high volumes of traffic.

+The Mount Edgecombe Interchange is another four-level stack interchange just outside Durban, South Africa, and is the intersection between the N2 (to Durban and KwaDukuza) and the M41 (to Mount Edgecombe and uMhlanga).
+The interchange which was previously a simple diamond interchange was upgraded to a four-level/four-stack interchange, with the upgraded interchange opened in October 2018.
+A four-level stack interchange was chosen to serve the increasing volumes of traffic in the uMhlanga/Mount Edgecombe area.